mircomunch/cooker_meter/README.md

-cooker
+Cooker Energy Meter
 ======

-an energy meter for cooking expirements analysis
+An energy meter for cooking expirements analysis

 ### About